Are you looking for the most beautiful castles in Belgium?

 Currently it is not possible to visit the castle since it’s undergoing construction but it’s still possible to walk around the small town and admire it from the outside!

-Walzin Castle – The best hidden castle in Belgium
+Walzin Castle – The hidden castle in Belgium

-The Walzin Castle has to be my favourite castle in Belgium.
+The Walzin Castle has to be my favourite Belgian castle!
 It is located near Dinant and overlooks the Lesse.
 Construction of the castle began in the 13th Century and it was completely rebuilt after the French army burned it down in 1554.

 The castle itself is private domain and it’s not possible to visit it.
 However, this should not hold you back from taking a day trip to this area!
 Cause did you know that the Castle of Vêves is only 15 minutes driving away?